Obooman/animoic/README.md

-# animoic
+# Animoic
-Target for quick building rich animation page solution.
+You can use this library for PC and mobile device animation,it's lite and rich custom made.